AnnaRoss/minimal-chat-app/README.md

 First of all, you will need the following to get started:

-- An internet connection, to install all of the dependencies
+- An internet connection, to install all of the dependencies & accessing stylesheet for semantic ui.
 - [Node.js](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/get-npm)